Create an app and publish it for testing, for Creators

-Before writing any Xbox Live code, you must setup a new title on your service configuration portal.
-You can learn more about service configuration in Xbox Live Service Configuration.
+Before writing any Xbox Live code, you must set up a new title on your service configuration portal.
+See also Xbox Live Service Configuration.

 - You are using the Xbox Live Creators Program.

 - You are developing a Universal Windows Platform (UWP) title.
 UWP titles can run on Xbox One, Windows 10 desktop PCs, and mobile.